corollari/noninteractive-bitcoin-covenants/README.md

 Therefore, creating a PubKey or InitialTransaction that has the properties needed requires solving the following equation:
 InitialTransaction = f_3(f_1(hash(f_2(hash(InitialTransaction)))))

-Now this solving this equation would require generating hash pre-images, which should be impractical due to the computation expenses.
+Now, solving this equation would require generating hash pre-images, which should be impractical due to the computation expenses.

 Due to this problem, the whole scheme is impossible to implement and would require the existence of something like OP_NOINPUT in order to be practical.

 ### Fees
 A basic problem with this design is the fact that .
 Nevertheless it can be solved through:
-- **Child Pays for Parent**:
+- **Child Pays for Parent**
-- **Several transactions with different fees**:
+- **Several transactions with different fees**

 ## Applications
 This solution would enable the applications described in the [`OP_CHECKOUTPUTSHASHVERIFY` BIP](https://github.com/JeremyRubin/bips/blob/op-checkoutputshashverify/bip-coshv.mediawiki):